scraggo/scraggo.github.io/content/drafts/meet.md

 44. maintaining inner peace and mindfulness
 45. living a life guided by my values and principles

-Reflecting on Your Responses

-Once you have completed the questionnaire, take some time to reflect on your responses.
+Values Reflection

+By reflecting on your values, you can gain a better understanding of what truly matters to you and use this information to make decisions that align with your core beliefs.

 - Are there any areas where your values are very strong?
 - Are there any areas where your values are less clear?
 - Are there any surprises in your responses?
 - How do your values in different areas connect with each other?

-By reflecting on your values, you can gain a better understanding of what truly matters to you and use this information to make decisions that align with your core beliefs.

 ## Conclusion

+There you have it - a broad set of questions, methods for reflection, and lots to explore further.
-I hope these question sets and methods for reflection have been helpful in understanding yourself better.

-I hope you feel a renewed sense of purpose or have some extra perspective to set your goals.
+I hope it's been helpful in understanding yourself better; perhaps giving you a renewed sense of purpose or extra perspective to help set your life goals.

 Suggestions going forward:

 - **Experiment** - Did you get valuable insights from these tests?
 Are there life experiments you can design to put your insights into practice?
 - **Create your own personalized reflection prompts** to delve even deeper into your self-understanding.
 - **You can get to know people better** - Encourage others you know to take some of the tests you found the most interesting.
 Use what you learned about yourself as an opportunity to get to know people better.